Majdanek concentration camp: Operation

 Zyklon B stored in the camp.

 There are two identical buildings at Majdanek where Zyklon B was used.
 Executions were carried out in barrack 41 with crystalline hydrogen cyanide released by the Zyklon B. The same poison gas pellets were used to disinfect prisoner clothing in barrack 42.

 Due to the pressing need for foreign manpower in the war industry, Jewish laborers from Poland were originally spared.
 For a time they were either kept in the ghettos, such as the one in Warsaw (which became a concentration camp after the Warsaw Ghetto Uprising), or sent to labor camps such as Majdanek, where they worked primarily at the Steyr-Daimler-Puch weapons/munitions factory.

 By mid-October 1942, the camp held 9,519 registered prisoners, of whom 7,468 (or 78.45%) were Jews, and another 1,884 (19.79%) were non-Jewish Poles.
 By August 1943, there were 16,206 prisoners in the main camp, of which 9,105 (56.18%) were Jews and 3,893 (24.02%) were non-Jewish Poles.
 Minority contingents included Belarusians, Ukrainians, Russians, Germans, Austrians, Slovenes, Italians, and French and Dutch nationals.
 According to the data from the official Majdanek State Museum, 300,000 people were inmates of the camp at one time or another.
 The prisoner population at any given time was much lower.

 From October 1942 onward Majdanek also had female overseers.
 These SS guards, trained at the Ravensbrück concentration camp, included Elsa Ehrich, Hermine Boettcher-Brueckner, Hermine Braunsteiner, Hildegard Lächert, Rosy Suess (Süss), Elisabeth Knoblich-Ernst, Charlotte Karla Mayer-Woellert, and Gertrud Heise (1942–1944), who were later convicted as war criminals.

 Majdanek did not initially have subcamps.
 These were incorporated in early autumn 1943 when the remaining forced labor camps around Lublin, including Budzyn, Trawniki, Poniatowa, Krasnik, Pulawy, as well as the "Airstrip" ("Airfield"), and "Lipowa 7") concentration camps became sub-camps of Majdanek.

-From 1 September 1941 to 28 May 1942, Alfons Bentele headed the Administration in the camp.
+From September 1, 1941, to May 28, 1942, Alfons Bentele headed the Administration in the camp.
 Alois Kurz, SS Untersturmführer, was a German staff member at Majdanek, Auschwitz-Birkenau, and at Mittelbau-Dora.
 He was not charged.
-On 18 June 1943, Fritz Ritterbusch moved to KL Lublin to become aide-de-camp to the Commandant.
+On June 18, 1943, Fritz Ritterbusch moved to KL Lublin to become aide-de-camp to the Commandant.

 Due to the camp's proximity to Lublin, prisoners were able to communicate with the outside world through letters smuggled out by civilian workers who entered the camp.
 Many of these surviving letters have been donated by their recipients to the camp museum.
 In 2008 the museum held a special exhibition displaying a selection of those letters.

 From February 1943 onward, the Germans allowed the Polish Red Cross and Central Welfare Council to bring in food items to the camp.
 Prisoners could receive food packages addressed to them by name via the Polish Red Cross.
 The Majdanek Museum archives document 10,300 such itemized deliveries.